sab-dab/ra-gut-microbiome-analysis/README.md

 - `stringr`
 - `ggplot2`

+Users should install the required CRAN and Bioconductor packages before running the scripts.
 Exact package versions used in the final analysis are reported in Supplementary Table S9 of the manuscript.

 ## Reproducibility